wordslab-org/wordslab-notebooks/README.md

 If the task you are trying to execute requires to do arithmetic operations, OpenWebUI will use a code interpreter (Admin Panel / Settings / Code execution).

-There is a marketplace of openui extensions at https://openwebui.com/.
+There is a marketplace of Open WebUI extensions at https://openwebui.com/.

+For more details read the [Open WebUI tutorial](https://github.com/wordslab-org/wordslab-notebooks-tutorials/blob/main/02_openwebui_chat.ipynb).

 ### Learn and explore with JupyterLab